getpatchwork/patchwork/UPGRADING.md

 ### Use new management console

-The patchwork cron script (`bin/patchwork-cron.py`) has been moved to a `manage.py` command.
+The Patchwork cron script (`bin/patchwork-cron.py`) has been moved to a `manage.py` command.
 Instead of running `patchwork-cron.py`, you should now
 run: